EOSIO/welcome/docs/40_smart-contract-guides/index.md

 2. Nodeos is running and producing blocks.
 See the [Start keosd and nodeos]() section of the _Getting Started Guide_ for detailed instructions.

 ### Smart Contracts Development Workflow

-The following list provides topics to get your started with the smart contract development workflow:
+Work your way through the following topics to build and deploy smart contracts.
+Start with Hello World and progressively build the other smart contracts.

 * [Hello World](10_hello-world.md): How to build, deploy and use a simple ["Hello World"](10_hello-world.md) smart contract
 * [Deploy, Issue and Transfer Tokens](20_deploy-issue-and-transfer-tokens.md): How to use the eosio.token smart contract